maitreyak/APUE_Book_Solutions/chapter8.md

 # 8.6
 # Write a program that creates a zombie, and then call system to execute the ps(1) command to verify that the process is a zombie.
+Using vfork as vfork always lets the child finish.
+Now the parent does not wait of the child making it [defucnt] a zombie!
 ```c
 #include <stdio.h>
 #include <stdlib.h>